sentyaanko/ReadingLyra/docs/CodeRefs/Plugin/AsyncMixin/FAsyncMixin.md

 > If you forget to call StartAsyncLoading(), we'll call it next frame, but you should remember to call it when you're done with your setup, as maybe everything is already loaded, and it will avoid a single frame of a loading indicator flash, which is annoying.
 >
 > * NOTE:
-> 	* The FAsyncMixin also makes it safe to pass &#91;```this```&#93; as a captured input into your lambda, because it handles unhooking everything if either your owner class is destroyed, or you cancel everything.
+> 	* The FAsyncMixin also makes it safe to pass ```[this]``` as a captured input into your lambda, because it handles unhooking everything if either your owner class is destroyed, or you cancel everything.
 > * NOTE:
 > 	* FAsyncMixin doesn't add any additional memory to your class.
 > 	* Several classes currently handling async loading internally allocate TSharedPtr<FStreamableHandle> members and tend to hold onto SoftObjectPaths temporary state.